barc/backbone.giraffe/src/docs/viewFlexibility.md

   },
 ```

-Giraffe views can move freely around the DOM using jQuery methods to insert themselves and automatically update their `parent`.
+__Giraffe__ views can move freely around the DOM using the function `attachTo`,
+which automatically sets up parent-child relationships between views. `attachTo`
+takes an optional `method` option, which is a __jQuery__ insertion method
-The supported insertion methods are `append`, `prepend`, `before`, `after`, and `html`.
-The function `attachTo` is an inverted way to call `attach`, the difference being `attachTo` doesn't require a parent view - any DOM element, selector, or view will do.
+defaulting to `'append'`.
+The methods are `'append'`, `'prepend'`, `'before'`,
+`'after'`, and `'html'`.
+The function `attachTo` is an inverted way to call
+`attach`, the difference being `attachTo` doesn't require a parent view - any
+DOM element, selector, or view will do.

-When a view is attached, Giraffe automatically calls `render` on the view if it hasn't yet been rendered, but passing the option `forceRender` will cause attach to always render.
+When a view is attached, __Giraffe__ automatically calls `render` on the view if
+it hasn't yet been rendered, but passing the option `forceRender` will cause
-The option `preserve` prevents child view disposal, even if `disposeOnDetach` is true.
+`attachTo` to always `render` the view.
+The option `preserve` prevents child
+view disposal, even if `disposeOnDetach` is true.
+In this example, we have
-In this example, we force `render` on the relevant views so the correct movement buttons are displayed,
+buttons to move the views around, but we don't want to display an up or down
+button when that's an invalid move.
+To display the correct buttons, we need to
+`render` a view when it moves, so we `forceRender` on `attachTo` and we use
-and we use `preserve` to prevent the `render` from disposing of uncached child views.
+`preserve` to prevent `render` from disposing of uncached child views.

 ```js
   onMoveUp: function() {